March For Our Lives, No Longer Protesting In Streets, Unveils Gun Control Plan

 According to a recent poll, 77% of Americans support ERPOs initiated by family members, while a slightly smaller majority, 70%, support such protection orders initiated by law enforcement.

-"This point of this plan is to pressure presidential candidates, including Donald Trump, to sign on to it," Hogg says.
+"The point of this plan is to pressure presidential candidates, including Donald Trump, to sign on to it," Hogg says.

 Hogg says he and other organizers would be open to meeting with the president about their plan.
 But he points to the days after the Parkland shooting, when Trump took to Twitter to say he was for a number of gun safety reforms only to not follow through as time passed.
 He tweeted on Feb.
 22 of last year: